CFL safety and disposal

 Disposing of CFL bulbs

-Rather than dispose of a burned-out fluorescent bulb or lamp in your household trash, the Environmental Protection Agency asks for these bulbs to be taken to a local recycling center.
+Although it's tempting, don't toss your burned-out fluorescent bulb or lamp in the trash.
+Instead, the Environmental Protection Agency (EPA) asks for these bulbs to be taken to a local recycling center.

 Compact fluorescent bulbs contain mercury.
 If a fluorescent bulb breaks, follow the EPA’s recommendations for cleanup and disposal.